Pretro/gymstore/README.md

 * Email sending to users with details of their purchases

 ## __Features left to implement in the future__

 * A function that makes it possible to recover user password.

+* Make it possible to have the ecommerce site in several languages, not just in english.

+* Create more product areas with their categories, turning this not only into an ecommerce store but rather a kind of online gallery.

+* Add another payment system such as PayPal, giving the user the option to choose the payment system that is most convenient for them.

+* A map where the user can mark the cities and places he/she has visited.

+* Create a function that allows to send advertasing for new products to registered users.

 ## __Technologies Used__

-+ For the making of this project, the following technologies has been used__
++ For the making of this project, the following technologies has been used

 ##### __Languages__